johnwaz/javascript-practice/README.md

   > Reversing the letters in a string so the word is displayed backwards.

+- string-int

+  > Return a string as an integer.

 - string-splosion

   > Return a string to repeat from the beginning with the next character added, until the string is complete.